chris-wamae/kindledecision/README.md

 Next navigate into the Data directory and click on the DataContext.cs file.
 Starting from line 57, replace the fields asking you to enter your email with whatever email you would like to use to login to the application as the super admin.

-Also take note of the password on line 67, you will have to use it during login (you may also change the default value if you wish to use anothet password)
+Also take note of the password on line 67, you will have to use it during login (you may also change the default value if you wish to use another password)

-1. DataContext.cs
-2. AppSettings.json
-3.
+Save the changes you made and the backend should now be ready to run on your computer.

-Front end
+#### Front end

-Create .env file in  the front-end directory  and this line to it:
-REACT_APP_BASE_URL=http://localhost:5044/
+In the main directory (/front-end) create a .env file.

+Copy and add the line below to the file and then save the changes.

+*REACT_APP_BASE_URL=http://localhost:5044/*